techlahoma/board_meetings/2019/attachments/12_content_creation.md

     * In light of a busier than average season and onboarding new team members, we were unable to schedule any new streaming events for TBS.
 We are still very happy to do so in the future!
 * Tulsa Streaming
 * Twitch Channel Management
+  * No updates.
 * Twitch Highlighting
+  * We have two highlighters identified for each group and will be onboarding and training the new ones soon.
 * YouTube Channel Management
   * Updated thumbnails for many videos.
   * Views and viewing time have been increasing as we have been putting more efforts into improving the channel.